JiejunShi/NaRMBench/2.retraining/2.3.retrain_SingleMod/README.md

 ## Retraining pipeline for SingleMod
 ## 0.Installation
 ```
-unzip SingleMod_modified_code.zip
+unzip modified_code/SingleMod_modified_code.zip
 SingleMod=path_to_modified_SingleMod
 ```
-- Note: We modified the original SingleMod code to add a new $mod ($mod: one of m1A, m7G, m6A, psU, or m5C) parameter that enables detection of other RNA modifications beyond m6A.
+- Note: We modified the original SingleMod code to add a new `$mod` ($mod: one of m1A, m7G, m6A, psU, or m5C) parameter that enables detection of RNA modifications beyond m6A.
 ## 1.Mapping reads and splitting BAM file
 The required input data here comes from the output files of step 1.preprocessing in our pipeline(bam,fastq)
 ```